 Michael Wittmann was killed in the field on 8th August 1944.
-His final final battle has long interested historians, as have the battles he fought.
-Many books have been written, but this is the most extensive dedicated resource on the web.
+His final battle has long interested historians, as have the battles he fought during his career.
+Many articles and books have been written, but this is the most extensive dedicated resource on the web.

 This site is an historical resource, and is not representative of any political persuasion or ideological position.
 It is dedicated to all of the victims of the Second World War, among them Michael Wittmann and his crew.